LaureBerti/Resilience_of_Outlier_Detection_to_Sampling/README.md

 After downloading the datasets, you make sure to change the path to access (read/write) the input/output datasets and you can re-run the results presented in our paper simply by executing corresponding programs.

+> Due to space limitation only for the dataset *Arrhythmia*: we share the files obtained after sampling and re-detection of outliers in three separate folders: random, blocking and partitioning.
+Similar results can be obtained by running the R scripts for sampling and outlier detection for any considered dataset and averaging for the 100 generated experimental runs.

 Our experiments are run in Python 2.7 on a MacOS Sierra with Intel 2.8 GHz Core i7 processor processor and 16 GB memory.